ibm-cloud-docs/vmwaresolutions/archiref/vcscontent/vcscontent-stocktrmod.md

 The next step in the Stock Trader modernization journey is to transform the workload from running in virtual machines (VMs) to running in containers.

 To continue, Todd and Jane run Transformation Advisor to analyze the Stock Trader workload, identify any migration complexity, and recommend changes.
-When ready, they use Transformation Advisor to deploy Stock Trader into Liberty containers that run in {{site.data.keyword.cloud}} Private (ICP).
+When ready, they use Transformation Advisor to deploy Stock Trader into Liberty containers that run in {{site.data.keyword.icpfull_notm}}.

 ## Prepare IBM Cloud Private

-Todd first needs to install ICP.
-Since Todd has his VMware on {{site.data.keyword.cloud_notm}} environment, he decides to use the {{site.data.keyword.cloud_notm}} Private Hosted offering that gives him a complete ICP instance that runs on VMware VMs in {{site.data.keyword.cloud_notm}}.
+Todd first needs to install {{site.data.keyword.icpfull_notm}}.
+Since Todd has his VMware on {{site.data.keyword.cloud_notm}} environment, he decides to use the {{site.data.keyword.cloud_notm}} Private Hosted offering that gives him a complete {{site.data.keyword.icpfull_notm}} instance that runs on VMware VMs in {{site.data.keyword.cloud_notm}}.

 The default dashboard provides a comprehensive user interface to manage the Kubernetes cluster, security, storage, and deploy from the catalog.